bogdanmagometa/SWAms/README.md

 ### Notes

-This was testsed only on AMD64 with Ubuntu 22.04.
+This was tested only on AMD64 with Ubuntu 22.04.